Menu

 Reporting concerns about children

 The importance of all staff acting immediately on any safeguarding concerns remains.
-Staff will continue to follow our safeguarding procedures and advise the Designated Safeguarding Lead of any concerns they have about any child, including those who are not attending school.
+Staff will continue to follow our safeguarding procedures and advise the Designated Safeguarding Lead of any concerns they have about any child.

 Staff training and induction

-Our Designated Safeguarding Lead, Mrs Walmsley and the Back up DSL Mr Holden have up to date safeguarding training.
+Our Designated Safeguarding Lead, Mrs Abram, and the back up DSLs Mrs Walmsley and Mrs Wilson have up to date DSL training.

 If staff from another setting attend the school site then, in line with government guidance, we will not undertake any additional safeguarding checks if the setting providing those staff confirm that: